-1. Remove the yeast packet from under the lid of the can of Brewing Extract,(not needed for this recipe), then place the unopened can and BrewMax LME in hot tap water.
+1. Remove the yeast packet from under the lid of the can of Brewing Extract, then place the unopened can and BrewMax LME in hot tap water.

+2. In your sanitized blender, purée the can of fruit with the syrup, and set aside to add later.

-- 3. Using the measuring cup, pour 4 cups of water into your clean 3-quart or larger pot.
-Slowly sprinkle in the packets of Booster and stir untill dissolved.
-Bring this mixture to a boil, then remove from heat. - 4.
-Open the can of Brewing Extract and BrewMax LME and pour the contents into the hot mixture in your pot.
+3. Using the measuring cup, pour 4 cups of water into your clean 3-quart or larger pot.
+Bring this mixture to a boil, then remove from heat.

+4. Open the can of Brewing Extract and BrewMax LME and pour the contents into the hot mixture in your pot.
 Stir until thoroughly mixed.
-This mixture of unfermented beer is called wort. - 5.
-Fill your fermenter with cold tap water to the mark 1 on the back.
-If using any other fermenter this would be approximately 1 gallon of water. - 6.
-Pour the wort into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
-(If you have a different fermenter top it off with cold water to the 8.5-liter mark). - 7.
-Stir your wort mixture vigorously with your sanitized spoon or whisk. - 8.
-Sprinkle the T-58 yeast packet into the keg, and screw on the lid.
+This mixture of unfermented beer is called wort.

+5. Fill your fermenter with cold tap water to the mark 1 on the back.
+If using any other fermenter this would be approximately 1 gallon of water.

+6. Pour the wort into your fermenter, and then bring the volume of the fermenter to mark 2 by adding more cold water.
+(If you have a different fermenter top it off with cold water to the 8.5-liter mark).

+7. Add in fhe fruit purée from your blender.

+8. Stir your wort mixture vigorously with your sanitized spoon or whisk.

+9. Sprinkle the gold yeast packet into the keg, and screw on the lid.
 Do not stir.

-Put your fermenter in a location with a consistent temperature between 68° and 78° F (20°-25° C), and out of direct sunlight.
-Ferment for 14 days.
+Put your fermenter in a location with a consistent temperature between 68° and 78° F ($20^{\circ}-25^{\circ}$ C), and out of direct sunlight.
+Ferment for 21 days.